wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

    (2) Keep the container alive for a while after the execution completes.
 These two are independent policies, and each should have its own control variable.

+2. Both variables can be derived from the inter-arrival time histogram. the pre-warming window (time since last completion before kick starting the container) is just the smallest value in the histogram (plus the margin), and the keep-alive window is the width of the histogram.
+   The first represents the expected time between the two requests, while the second represents the expected time of the next request when the current one has completed.

 **Comments:**